cilium/cilium/Documentation/gettingstarted.rst

 If you haven't read the :ref:`intro` yet, we'd encourage you to do that first.

-This document includes two different guides:
+This document includes three different guides:
  * `Getting Started Using Kubernetes`_
  * `Getting Started Using Docker`_
+ * `Getting Started Using Mesos`_

-Both guides follow the same basic flow.
+The guides follow the same basic flow.
 The flow in the Kubernetes variant is more realistic of a production deployment, but is also a bit more complex.

 The best way to get help if you get stuck is to ask a question on the `Cilium